convergence-ai/convergence-interview/README.md

 ### Evaluation

-Prioritize completing all of the above before you move on to "improving" your agent and making its outputs better.
+Prioritize completing all of the above.
+Then begin to iterate on your agent to improve its outputs, perhaps by tweaking the tools or prompts or overall agent design.

-Once you have a working agent, make sure to play around with your agent and inspect its outputs.
-Find out what's actually working well or not and iterate.
+Make sure to play around with your agent and inspect its outputs.
+Find out what's actually working well or not.
 If you don't know much about Pokemon, you can ask ChatGPT to evaluate the response for quality and it can point out recommendations or issues.

 ---